reitou-mugicha/TheOtherRolesGM-KiyoMugi-Edition/README_ENG.md

 Evil tracker can see arrows that point to other impostors and he can select one  player to track.

 Evil tracker can see kill flash if other impostor kills.  (option)

+### Mimic
+Mimic is a 2 pair of impostor role.
+The Killer has ability to erase dead body and morph to killed player.
+If Killer kills player, dead body is erased and Killer morph to killed player.
+(Killer cant cancel morph until meeting is called) Killer can see arrow to Assistant. if color is white, assistant is morphing to you

+The Assistant  does not have ability to kill crewmate, but has ability to fake partner's alibi.
+1. The Assistant can see Flash if Killer kills.
+2. The Assistant has portable admin.
+3. The Assistant can see arrow to killer.
+4. The Assistant can morph to killer.

 ### FortuneTeller
 Fortune teller is crewmate role who has ability to divine